chrismytton/chrismytton.github.io/_posts/2012-12-09-removing-code.markdown

 > side of the ledger.
 > <small>Edsger W. Dijkstra</small>

+I take great pleasure in reducing the size of a codebase.

 When you first start a project there is a lot of code churn.
-As your understanding of a problem changes the code changes with it.
+As your understanding of a problem changes the code changes and grows with it.

 The real skill comes in being able to recognise smaller problems that are solved in the course of solving the bigger problem.
 If you can